yeslogic/prince-docs/docs/styling.md

     }
 ```

+Please note that Prince also supports OpenType variable fonts - the above example can thus be simplified, since the different font weights and styles can be packed into one font file.
+Not only is the complexity of the style sheet reduced, but also the size of fetched font files is greatly reduced.

 A low-level mechanism to fine-tune the set of Unicode codepoints that may be supported by the font face for which it is declared is provided through the [`unicode-range`](css-props.md#prop-unicode-range) CSS descriptor.
 Its value is a comma-delimited list of Unicode range values.
 The union of these ranges defines the set of codepoints that serves as a hint for user agents when deciding whether or not to download a font resource needed for the test content of a particular page.

 Finally, Prince can be instructed not to use system fonts with the [`--no-system-fonts`](command-line.md#cl-no-system-fonts) command-line option.
 Only fonts defined with [`@font-face`](css-at-rules.md#at-font-face) rules in CSS will be available.